Open-source Unicode typefaces: Noto fonts

 Noto is a font family designed to cover all the scripts encoded in the Unicode standard.
 It is designed with the goal of achieving visual harmony (e.g., compatible heights and stroke thicknesses) across multiple languages/scripts.
 Commissioned by Google, the font is licensed under the SIL Open Font License.
 Until September 2015, the fonts were under the Apache License 2.0.

 Cascadia Code

-Cascadia Code is a purpose-built monospaced TrueType font for Windows Terminal, the new command-line interface for Microsoft Windows.
+Cascadia Code is a purpose-built TrueType font for Windows Terminal, the new command-line interface for Microsoft Windows.
 It includes programming ligatures and was designed to enhance the look and feel of Windows Terminal, terminal applications and text editors such as Visual Studio and Visual Studio Code.
 The font is open source under the SIL Open Font License and available on GitHub.
 It has been bundled with Windows Terminal since version 0.5.2762.0.

 2020s

 Kurinto Font Folio

-Kurinto is a large collection of Pan-Unicode, OFL-licensed fonts.
+Kurinto is a large collection of Pan-Unicode, OFL-licensed TrueType fonts.
 The intended use-case is academic publishing, especially when authoring in Microsoft Word and publishing to PDF.
-None of the italic faces are true italics; they are simply sloped versions of the corresponding faces.
 The primary goal is to address issues when mixing languages using Latin script with secondary languages using other scripts.
+Most of the italic faces are not true italics; they are slanted versions of the corresponding regular ones (oblique types).
+However, those of the included "Metric-Compatible Typeface" serifs are (having round letterforms, a Florin sign ƒ, etc).